adobe/wskdebug/README.md

 <a name="source-mount-root"></a>
 ### Source mount root

-When source mounting is enabled, the default behaviour is to mount the directory of the source path into the executing container.
-The source mount root can be manually defined using:
+When source mounting is enabled, the current working directory will be mounted in the executing container.
+This means that your action can have dependencies to any file living under the cwd.

-* `--source-root`: Path to the local source mount root

-As an example, this might be useful if the action has a dependency living in a parent directory.

 <a name="custom-build-step"></a>
 ### Custom build step